mozilla-services/cjms/README.md

 * port: the port the web service runs on
 * sentry_dsn: The [DSN identifier] for the Sentry instance
 * sentry_environment: The environment passed to Sentry.
 Should be the same as `environment`.
+* statsd_host: The host of the statsd server.
+* statsd_port: The port of the statsd server.

 ## Development pre-requisites